oldgraybuzzard/minute-mate/backend/README.md

-# MinuteMate Backend
+# BoardMinutes Backend

-The MinuteMate backend is a comprehensive Flask-based API server that handles user authentication, file uploads, meeting processing, and provides enterprise-grade admin tools for user management and system monitoring.
+The BoardMinutes backend is a comprehensive Flask-based API server that handles user authentication, file uploads, meeting processing, and provides enterprise-grade admin tools for user management and system monitoring.

 ## 🏗️ Architecture